m-rosinsky/m-rosinsky.github.io/README.md

 I hope to teach people not only to code, but to enjoy coding, using techniques that myself as a student could understand.

-I want to teach not from the perspective of a professor, but from the perspective of a peer - As fellow software engineer who is still learning myself, and has gone through what current students are currently going through.
+I want to teach not from the perspective of a professor, but from the perspective of a peer - As a fellow software engineer who is still learning myself, and has gone through what current students are currently going through.

 ---